Resume Annex

 No. Build one strong base resume, then maintain a "swap list" of 3-5 keyword variants and 4-6 bullet variants you cycle in and out per posting.

-Ready to optimize your Editor (Film) resume?
+Ready to start getting Editor (Film) interviews?